Matthiasvanderhallen/TrivialMuffinsSubtitles/README.md

 - `./Server` runs Server.js in node and starts a http-server listening on port 8000.
 It reads its subtitles from the file `ondertitels.txt` in the main folder.

+# 5. Usage
+- Go to http://localhost:8000/Master.html on your home screen
+- Show http://localhost:8000/Slave.html on your projection screen
+- Use the Master.html page to control the projection screen.